-Still, while accountants everywhere are finally agreeing that they see the need for accounts receivable automation, many are still dragging their feet in making the actual switch from their tried and true manual processes to a more efficient automated solution.
-The main stumbling block—fear.
+Still, while accountants everywhere finally agree that they see the need for accounts receivable automation, many are still dragging their feet in making the actual switch from their tried and true manual processes to a more efficient automated solution.
+The main stumbling block—is fear.

-But many of those fears expressed by accounting professionals and other A/R decision makers appear to be primarily based on misconception and not fact.
-Many fear a loss of control of the process and by extension a lack of control over outcomes like their individual and departmental goals.
+But many of those fears expressed by accounting professionals and other A/R decision-makers appear to be primarily based on misconception and not fact.
+Many fear a loss of control of the process and, by extension, a lack of control over outcomes like their individual and departmental goals.
 Others fear the complexities and expense of implementing such a system (both in software and training).
-While some others still, are wary of customer reactions.
-And then, there are those who doubt the security of the cloud.
+While some others still are wary of customer reactions.
+And then, some doubt the security of the cloud.

 The truth is—all of these fears are understandable—though based on some faulty assumptions and common misconceptions.
 In fact, the data shows that companies can actually gain greater control and improve customer satisfaction (all while realizing significant reductions in DSOs, past-due receivables, and bad-debt reserves) all while experiencing a positive ROI in as little as a few months.

 That’s because automation isn’t about replacing personnel with software or eliminating service; it’s about working smarter and more efficiently, rather than harder to achieve your A/R goals and all while retaining or even improving customer communication and satisfaction.

 Automation takes care of your menial recurring tasks and can help you to better track the process every step of the way, freeing up staff for more complex transactions or helping resolve customer questions or issues.
 Accounts receivable automation allows your company to:

 - Experience more efficient deduction management